Turbocharger: Compressor

-The compressor draws in outside air through the engine's intake system, pressurises it, then feeds it into the combustion chambers (via the inlet manifold).
+The compressor draws in outside air through the engine's intake system, pressurizes it, then feeds it into the combustion chambers (via the inlet manifold).
 The compressor section of the turbocharger consists of an impeller, a diffuser, and a volute housing.
 The operating characteristics of a compressor are described by the compressor map.

 Ported shroud

 Some turbochargers use a "ported shroud", whereby a ring of holes or circular grooves allows air to bleed around the compressor blades.
 Ported shroud designs can have greater resistance to compressor surge and can improve the efficiency of the compressor wheel.

 Center hub rotating assembly

 The center housing rotating assembly (CHRA) houses the shaft that connects the turbine to the compressor.
 A lighter shaft can help reduce turbo lag.
 The CHRA also contains a bearing to allow this shaft to rotate at high speeds with minimal friction.

 Some CHRAs are water-cooled and have pipes for the engine's coolant to flow through.
 One reason for water cooling is to protect the turbocharger's lubricating oil from overheating.